ProgramMax/max/Documentation/max/v0/Compiling/MAX_SEMI_PURE.md

 But param1->member1->foo isn't okay.
 This is a second-level indirection.
 A semi-pure function also cannot access globals.

-Note that member functions which reference member variables are following a first-level indirection.
+Methods / member functions which reference fields / member variables are following a first-level indirection via the 'this' pointer.
+So member1->foo isn't okay but simply accessing member1 is okay.

 Use [MAX_PURE](MAX_PURE.md) instead if the code does not need to follow first-level indirections.